heitornobrega/job-insights/README.md

 The data used in this project has been extracted from the Glassdoor website and obtained through Kaggle, a platform providing datasets for data scientists.

+## Demo

+To check the running application, click on the following link: [Job Insights](https://job-insights.onrender.com/)

 ## Skills Developed
 - Python interactive terminal
 - Conditional and looping structures